 Central Dalmatia & Split Beaches

 Located 11 km north of Brela, a small village of Pisak hides a couple of really nice pebble, sandy and rocky beaches.
-The best beaches are located in uninhabited area, north of Pisak.
+The best beaches are located in an uninhabited area, north of Pisak.

 The village is friendly, and safe with a couple of restaurants, bars, and private accommodations.